andreasgriffin/bitcoin-safe/README.md

   - CSV import for batch transactions
   - Label import and export using [BIP329](https://bip329.org/)
   - Label import from Electrum wallet
+  - Export of the money flow diagram to svg
   - Drag and drop for Transactions, PSBTs, and CSV files

 - **Wallet Features**